a2ys/legacy-blog/src/content/blog/pointers.md

 int* i;
 ```

-Putting the dereference operator `*` over `int` or the variable name does not hold any significance, it's up to you; both mean the same thing,
+Putting the dereference operator `*` over `int` or the variable name does not hold any significance, it is your personal preference; both mean the same thing,

 > i is a pointer to an int.